Setting up network prerequisites for RDS Proxy - Amazon Aurora

 Note

-RDS Proxy doesn't support more than 215 IP addresses in a VPC.
+RDS Proxy doesn't consume more than 215 IP addresses for each proxy in a VPC.

-For example, suppose that you want to estimate the required IP addresses for a proxy that's associated with an Aurora DB cluster.
+To estimate the required IP addresses for a proxy that's associated with an Aurora DB cluster with:

-• Your Aurora DB cluster has 1 writer instance of size db.r5.8xlarge and 1 reader instance of size db.r5.2xlarge.
+• 1 provisioned writer instance of size db.r5.8xlarge and 1 provisioned reader instance of size db.r5.2xlarge.

 • The proxy that's attached to this DB cluster has the default endpoint and 1 custom endpoint with the read-only role.